dictadata/storage-junctions/README.md

-# @dictadata/storage-junctions 2.0.x
+# @dictadata/storage-junctions 2.3.x

-Node.js library for accessing distributed data storage, ETL transfers, analytics preparation and creating API services.
+_Storage Junctions_ is a Node.js library useful for creating apps that access distributed data sources, perform ETL transfers, prepare data for analytics and developing API services.

-StorageJunction provides a normalized, plug-in interface to access disparate data sources such as data files, database tables, document collections, key/value stores, ... with one standarized interface.
+StorageJunction provides a normalized, plug-in interface to access disparate data sources such as data files, database tables, document collections, key/value stores, etc. with one standardized interface.

 ## Installation